baihacker/pe/libraries_on_win64.md

 # Libraries on Win64

+This doc describes
-This doc tells you how to build and use C/C++ libraries on windows 64, and those libraries provide script to build on linux environment.
-In most cases, it is also applied to windows 32.
+  * General intstructions for how to build C/C++ libraries on windows 64.
+It assumes those libraries provide script to build on linux environment.
+  * How to use C/C++ libraries on windows 64 in MinGW and MSVC.
+  * For gmp, mpfr, mpir, flint2, libbf, ntl, this doc also gives a script to build them.
+Makefiles are also given if necessary.

+In most cases, this doc is also applied to windows 32.

 ## General build instruction